-The Internal Revenue Code limits the tax deduction that the Company may take for compensation paid to the Chief Executive Officer and the other four most highly compensated Named Executive Officers.
-The limit is \$1 million per executive per year.
+The Code limits the tax deduction that the Company may take for compensation paid to the Chief Executive Officer and the other four most highly compensated Named Executive Officers.
+The limit is \$1.0 million per executive per year.
 However, performance-based compensation is excluded from the limitation.
-To date, all compensation of Named Executive Officers has been fully tax-deductible by the Company, with a small exception related to the Chief Executive Officer's compensation in 2006, which totaled \$130,875, and 2007, which totaled \$50,896.
-The Committee intends that all future cash-based annual incentive bonuses will receive favorable tax treatment.
-Further, all future stock option awards and performance restricted stock awards are designed to qualify as performance-based compensation programs that may not qualify for tax deductibility under Section 162(m).
-A portion of Mr. Murdy's compensation may not qualify for tax deductibility under Section 162(m), including Mr. Murdy's bonus award related to Chief Executive Officer succession, of which \$500,000 was awarded on April 1, 2010.
+The Committee will continually monitor the future incentive compensation programs in relation to the qualified performance-based compensation tax treatment and in light of the flexibility needed to provide a proper framework for the awards.
+A portion of the incentive compensation awarded in 2012 may not qualify for tax deductibility under Section 162(m).
 The Committee believes this ability to exercise discretion is in the best interest of the Company and its stockholders.